Keeping Romance Alive Long-Term - How to Prevent Staleness and Stay Fresh

 Psychologist Gary Chapman's "5 Love Languages" reveals that people feel loved differently.
 Words of affirmation, quality time, gifts, acts of service, and physical touch.
 Knowing which your partner values most and expressing love in that language significantly increases relationship satisfaction.

 A common problem is expressing love in your own language rather than your partner's.
 If your language is "gifts" but theirs is "quality time," an expensive present matters less than a 30-minute walk together.
 Simply asking "What makes you feel loved?" is the most direct and reliable approach.
+Love languages are not fixed and may shift with life stages (after childbirth, a career change, retirement).
+A willingness to recheck periodically matters.

 The Habit of Intentional Dating